jamsch/expo-speech-recognition/README.md

 ### Using the Web SpeechRecognition API

 Refer to the [SpeechRecognition MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition) for usage.
-Note that some features (such as `grammars` and `continuous`) on some OSes aren't yet supported.
+Note that some features (such as `grammars`) on some OSes aren't yet supported.

 ```ts
 import { ExpoSpeechRecognition } from "@jamsch/expo-speech-recognition";